Raphael-Sule/Raphael-Sule/README.md

-👋 Hello, I'm Raphael Sule, a sophomore majoring in Computer Science at Colgate University.
+👋 Hello, I'm Raphael Sule, a junior majoring in Computer Science at Colgate University.

 🌟 **About Me:**
 - 🎓 Junior at Colgate University